Authentication Methods

 Obtain enterprise information | tenant:tenant:readonly | Required for organizational structure synchronization |

-You can quickly enable required permissions in Feishu by searching the following codes:
+Quickly enable required permissions in Feishu permission configuration by searching the following codes:

 contact:contact:readonly_as_app,contact:contact.base:readonly,admin:app.user_usable:readonly,contact:user.department:readonly,contact:user.email:readonly,contact:user.employee_id:readonly,contact:group:readonly,contact:user.id:readonly,contact:user.phone:readonly,contact:user.gender:readonly,contact:user.job_level:readonly,mail:user_mailbox:readonly,corehr:person.email:read,im:message,im:message:send_as_bot,im:message:send_multi_depts,im:message:send_multi_users,im:resource

-Version management and release: Create a version, fill in the app version number, update notes, and select the applicable scope as required by Feishu.
+Version management and release: Create a version, fill in the application version number, update notes, and select the applicable scope as required by Feishu.
 Apply for online release.

-App review: 8.1 Manual review: Navigate to Feishu Management Console
+Application review.
+8.1 Manual review: Navigate to Feishu management backend

 https://bc0nlvsmah.feishu.cn/admin/appCenter/audit

-, select the app to be reviewed, and proceed with the review.8.2 Automatic review: Navigate to Feishu Management Console -> App Management
+, select the application to be reviewed, and proceed with the review.8.2 Automatic review: Navigate to Feishu management backend, Application Management,

 https://bc0nlvsmah.feishu.cn/admin/appCenter/manage

-, select the app to configure automatic review, click on settings, and enable the no-review feature.Configure the Feishu custom app's App ID and App Secret in the system.
+, select the application to configure automatic review, click on configuration, and enable the no-review feature.Configure the App ID and App Secret of the Feishu custom application in the system.

 Related Feishu authentication documentation can be referenced:

-- View App ID and App Secret Navigate to Feishu Open Platform, select the specific app, and view the App ID and App Secret.
+- View App ID and App Secret Navigate to Feishu Open Platform, select the specific application, and view the App ID and App Secret.

 https://bc0nlvsmah.feishu.cn/admin/appCenter/manage

-Login-free access to specific apps If the management backend homepage address is filled in the comprehensive information under credentials and basic information, you can access the app login-free from the Feishu Management Console.
+Single Sign-On to specific applications If the management backend homepage address is filled in the comprehensive information under credentials and basic information, you can access the application via Single Sign-On in the Feishu management backend.

 Please note